davejacobs/letters-web/source/pages/api.md

 - `TrueClass`
 - `FalseClass`

-If you don't want to patch them with such small method names, you can explicitly require `"letters/core_ext"` instead. `Letters::CoreExt` will be available for you to `include` in any instance or class you'd like.
+If you don't want to patch them with such small method names, you can explicitly require `"letters/patch"` instead. `Letters.patch!` will be available to patch any class or instance you like.

+If you do patch an instance, the letter methods will only be available on that instance and not on any derivative instances.
+For example, this will not work:

+    require "letters/patch"
+    arr = [1, 2, 3]
+    Letters.patch! arr

+    # Does not work
+    arr.p.map {|x| x ** 2 }.p

+The second call to `p` will fail because the derivative array (result of the `map` call) has not been patched.
+Of course, mutating the original array is one way to solve this problem, albeit error-prone:

+    # Works, but patching Array is probably better
+    arr.p.map! {|x| x ** 2 }.p